-I have earlier written a post dedicated only to the Stochastic Gradient Descent algorithm, because SGD is probably the most commonly used optimization technique due to its simplicity and computational speed.
 SGD can easily be computed in online manner based only on single examples and thus is really helpful for real-time machine learning.

 With only a single example, there could be a lot of fluctuation in the weight update and some weights might converge to local minima and some may not converge at all.
 Batch gradient descent is very good for convex functions or functions with very less number of local minima.
-Whereas for a function with lost of local minima, searching in zig-zag manner in SGD might actually help us reach the global minima faster.
+Whereas for a function with lots of local minima, searching in zig-zag manner in SGD might actually help us reach the global minima faster.